-Bridget grew up on the high plains of Montana with two sisters, six brothers, a devout mother and a WWII Marine-turned-lawyer father, in a home surrounded by cows and nuclear missile silos.
-She’s lived since in Norway, New York, Oregon and California.
+Raised on the high plains of Montana with six brothers, two sisters, a devout mother and a WWII Marine-turned-lawyer father, in a home surrounded by cows and nuclear missile silos, she’s lived since in Norway, New York, Oregon and California.

 Bridget holds a B.A. in Art History (Highest Honors) from UC Santa Barbara, and an M.A. from the Institute of Fine Arts, New York University.
 She’s taught art history, history and writing for more than two decades; worked in museums and for galleries and private collections; worked at climbing gyms on both coasts, and was a researcher for the first several ESPN X Games, covering rock climbing, ice climbing, BMX freestyle and downhill mountain biking.